• Skip to primary navigation

 Poppy Seed Chicken Casserole is one of those recipes that falls into the category of "never underestimate a cook with some chicken and a can of cream of chicken soup."
 It's a creamy and delicious classic casserole that uses the popular combination of cream of chicken soup and sour cream and is topped with a Ritz cracker and butter mixture.
 In this instance, I'm serving it along with Microwave Acorn Squash and another classic, Seasoned Green Beans.

 Because we use the Secrets of a Busy Cook, our chicken is already cooked, making this a quick prep recipe.
 Bulk cooking ingredients saves time and money!
 Take out your frozen chicken and thaw it.
 If you don't keep cooked chicken in your freezer, go ahead and cook and chop 1 lb. of chicken.
+An even easier option is to buy multiple rotisserie chickens and use them in my rotisserie chicken dinner ideas for easy weeknight dinners!

 Here is the rest of what you need:cooked chicken, sour cream in a measuring cup, a stick of butter, 2 sleeves crackers, cream of chicken soup, a jar of poppy seeds